TazerFlash/SP_Repository/math1/readme.md

 This challenge introduces us to one of the basic mathematical concepts used in key encryption, i.e Greatest Common Divisor (GCD) or Highet Common Factor (HCF).

-There are various algorithms that can be used in setting the GCD up
+There are various algorithms that can be used in setting the GCD up.
+I have chosen the Euclidean approach, as mentioned in the challenge notes itself.

 It works under the following logic:
 If we subtract a smaller number from a larger (we reduce a larger number), GCD doesn’t change.
 So if we keep subtracting